 In order to reverse the criminalization trends, we launched this European campaign, in partnership with Abbé Pierre Foundation, via the Housing Rights Watch initiative, to encourage cities to recognise the rights of homeless people.

 How to endorse the Homeless Bill of Rights:

 Please send us an email to express your interest in endorsing the Bill.
 Following this communication, you will receive a template letter to be signed by the local government.
 After that, your city will officially be part of the European cities that support the Bill and your name will appear on this website as a signatory local government.

 Please have a look at our proposal on actions to pursue - in order to advocate for the endorsement of the Homeless Bill of Rights in your community - on this website.

 Recent events around the Homeless Bill of Rights:

-Gdansk: In the coming days the Polish city of Gdansk will endorse the Homeless Bill of Rights, making them the first Polish city to do so.
-On the 28th February a seminar will be held at the European Solidarity Centre, Gdansk to discuss a human rights-based approach to homelessness and present Gdansk’s route to the adoption and implementation of the Homeless Bill of Rights.
+Gdansk: On 7th February 2020 Gdansk endorsed the Homeless Bill of Rights, making them the first Polish city to do so.
+On the 28th February a seminar was held at the European Solidarity Centre, Gdansk to discuss a human rights-based approach to homelessness and present Gdansk’s route to the adoption and implementation of the Homeless Bill of Rights.
 The Polish Guide on how to use the Homeless Bill of Rights can be found here.

 Brighton & Hove: Brighton & Hove Housing Coalition (in partnership with Just Fair) have been working to get all party support for the Bill.
 In September 2019 the city of Brighton & Hovel discussed the adoption of the Bill although it has been referred for a consultation.
 More information on Brighton's take on the Bill can be found here.